CompassionCH/compassion-modules/child_compassion/README.rst

 Known issues / Roadmap
 ======================

-* Migrate code to V8
+* Javascript code is not working in V8 for generate_descriptions_wizard

 Credits
 =======